 Multiple recordings in a single slice

 One of the coolest Soundslice features is the ability to add multiple recordings to the same slice.
 This is useful for providing backing tracks, different camera angles or even different performances of the same piece.
+Students can then switch between them at any point, even during playback.

 For example, here’s a slice with 33 recordings, all separate performances of “Take Me Out To The Ball Game” at Wrigley Field in Chicago.